 In my travels I often see companies use "agile" as a cover for a completely undisciplined development process.
 Agile methods, like all processes, fail in the absence of rigor.
 So, no, TDD is not about hacking.

-But I take issue with some of the ideas behind TDD, and think that it needs to be modified for firmware projects.invited James Grenning (http://www.renaissancesoftware.net), a signer of the Agile Manifesto and well-known speaker and trainer on agile methods, to a discussion in print over kindly agreed to be interviewed about TDD.
+But I take issue with some of the ideas behind TDD, and think that it needs to be modified for firmware projects.
+I invited James Grenning (https://www.wingman-sw.com/, formerly at http://www.renaissancesoftware.net), a signer of the Agile Manifesto and well-known speaker and trainer on agile methods, to a discussion in print.
+He kindly agreed to be interviewed about TDD.

 Jack: James, I have three reservations about TDD: in my view it deprecates the importance of design (and requirements gathering), and, though the focus on testing is fantastic, it seems test is used to the exclusion of everything else.
 Finally, I think TDD raises some important business concerns.
 Let's look at design first.